 Charging Speed of Deep Cycle Battery

 The best deep cycle battery charger should charge the battery slowly.
 You really do not want a rapid charge on a deep cycle battery because during a slow charge the plates are penetrated by the battery acid but when you have a rapid charge there is not a sufficient amount of time for the battery acid to do this penetration.
-With the reduced penetration you take a risk of damage to the battery plates and that means a shorter life span for the battery.
+With the reduced penetration, you take a risk of damage to the battery plates and that means a shorter life span for the battery.

-A regular battery charger usually chargers at 2 amps when it is in slow charge mode and 10 to 15 amps in its fastest charging mode.
+A regular battery charger usually charges at 2 amps when it is in slow charge mode and 10 to 15 amps in its fastest charging mode.
 The deep cycle battery charger may not go past the 2 amp charging speed, which is excellent for the battery.